 - 1. What advice would you offer to someone who wants to work for your district? - 2.
 What qualifications are you seeking in new employees? - 3.
-Can you tell me a little about your class sizes and structures? - 4.
-What is the discipline like in your schools? - 5.
-How is technology utilized in your district? - 6.
-How do your schools incorporate RtI and common core standards? - 7.
-How can I receive further consideration for the positions you have described? - 8.
-When do you expect to fill the available positions? - 9.
+How is technology utilized in your district? - 4.
+How can I receive further consideration for the positions you have described? - 5.
+When do you expect to fill the available positions? - 6.
 Can I provide you with any additional information?

-INTERVIEW CLOTHING
+INTERVIEW ATTIRE